Independent Contractors

 Step 1: Understand Criteria & Submit Form

 Review the difference between a contractor and an employee below.
 To further assist you in understanding the difference, complete our questionnaire—work with the person you'd like to engage to answer the questions.
-If you believe they meet the criteria of an independent contractor, visit Etrieve, Reed's document management system, to complete an Independent Contractor request form.
-This form can also be found on Etrieve under the "forms," "human resources" tabs.
+If you believe they meet the criteria of an independent contractor, first download and complete the personal services agreement (PSA) contract and add signatures from the contractor and your budget approver.
+Then visit Etrieve, Reed's document management system, and submit an Independent Contractor request form.

 Step 2: Wait for Review